rafischer1/testdragondrop/README.md

 [x] Move item from list to full card preview

-[ ] Cursor selection to action in specified area 🛀
+[x] Cursor selection to action in specified area 🛀

 [ ] Convert service `gets` to observables 🍋

+[ ] Reconfigure basic `features` to generic types 🎡